 Trying to lift or tow your vehicle by the bumpers will cause serious damage.
 The bumpers are not designed to support the vehicle's weight.

 Technical Information

 The diagrams in this section give you the dimensions and capacities of your Honda, and the locations of the identification numbers.
-The explanations of several electronic and mechanical systems on your Honda are for the more technically-oriented owner.
+It also includes information you should know about your vehicle's tires and emissions control systems.